jxyang44/MyLuksoWalletv2/README.md

   <li><a href="https://www.youtube.com/watch?v=Fcii2svh6KY&list=PLFBtxrByZXCQ195uSM921M6CGcAUf3k6O">Youtube Tutorial Playlist</a> - please note that additional functionality has been added since the videos were created.
 A full list of features is provided in this document.</li>
 </ul>

-Below are a list of major known issues that I am working on:
+Below are a list of major known issues that are being worked on:
 <ul>
-  <li>The biggest to-do is getting vault functions to work with the browser extension (e.g. adding URD to vault, managing vault permissions, transferring OUT of vault).
-For now, I am prompting the user to paste their private key in.
-This is done in the "executeViaKeyManager" function in "ProfileContext.js".</li>
+  <li>Get vault functions to work with the browser extension (e.g. adding URD to vault, managing vault permissions, transferring OUT of vault).
+The current version is prompting the user to paste their private key in.
+The code is implemented in the "executeViaKeyManager" function in "ProfileContext.js".</li>
   <li>The carousel on the "My Assets" page is a bit wonky.
 You may need to reload a few times for it work correctly.</li>
-  <li>Issued assets </li>
+  <li>Deploying an asset currently uses a private key instance of LSPFactory.
+Unfortunately, I was not able to get LSPFactory to work with the window. </li>
   </ul>